ReillyBex/MicrowaveSintering/README.md

 This runs the currently input process parameters through various checks to ensure the parameters are actually usable by the program.
 It displays errors prompting the user to make the necessary changes so the process can run.
 ###### updateTimer()
 This updates the countdown timer on the main GUI.
 It uses ramp time or process time depending on the state, and uses a function called divmod() to convert the raw seconds of the timer into minutes + seconds.

+#### Notes on GPIOzero
+We first intended to use PWMLED from GPIOzero since we wanted to do pulse width modulation.... duh.
+BUT, it turns out that the frequency parameter fed to that constructor needs to be an integer value, and so our decimal value was being overridden and defualted back to 100Hz, causing issues.
+Instead, the LED output devide and the blink() method were used.
+This required adding a function to take the duty cycle and find the on and off times from the desired period of the signal.
+It has the added benefit of using the Threading library to function in the background!

 ### Future work
 I would like to have the 3 main sections of the GUI visually broken up somehow, perhaps using frames?
 Overall the GUI looks basic and could use some polish.